1•••|•••2•••|••3••|••4••|••5••|••6•••|•••7••home••index

 music icon Book Publication

-Education was no longer a monopoly of the Church.
-The printing press and an emerging middle class with leisure time created a demand for education.
-Nobility and the middle class found pride and status in education.
-Musical abilities were seen as a demonstration of high education and class status.
+Education—no longer a monopoly of the Church—became accessible to the general public due to the printing press and the rise of a middle class with leisure time.
+Nobility and the middle class valued education for its pride and status, and musical abilities were seen as a sign of high education and class standing.

 Gutenburg wikipedia commons